What is Bariatric Surgery

 What to Expect

 After bariatric surgery, patients may be limited to a liquid diet before they return to small, frequent meals.
 When weight loss starts to occur varies on the type of bariatric surgery that was performed.
 On average, people can lose 40-60% of their excess weight in 12-18 months.
-Medical conditions, like sleep apnea, may start to improve.
+Medical conditions, like diabetes, start to improve early on after surgery.

 Possible Side Effects or Complications

 Side effects or complications are possible with bariatric procedures.
 They can be short-term or long-term.
 Some include but are not limited to:

 Weight loss surgery is not a solution all by itself.
 Patients must play an active role in their recovery and make important lifestyle changes to meet their weight loss goals.

 After weight loss surgery, patients achieve the greatest results when they closely follow bariatric eating and fitness guidelines from their surgeon, nutritionist and exercise physiologist.
 Our multidisciplinary team designs a follow-up care program that will work best for you.
 This team will become part of a lifelong support system to help you lose weight and stay healthy through a well-designed and personalized bariatric diet and fitness plan.